DoD-Platform-One/gitlab/chart/doc/index.md

 It is not necessary to have GitLab installed on Kubernetes to use the [GitLab Kubernetes integration](https://docs.gitlab.com/ee/user/project/clusters/).

+NOTE:
+A charts-only installation of a GitLab instance places stateful services into the cluster.
+This is provided for the convenience of conducting proof of concepts, but is not GitLab [Reference Architecture](https://docs.gitlab.com/ee/administration/reference_architectures/) compliant.
+Read more about details about how to deploy GitLab to Kubernetes for production-grade implementations in the [GitLab Helm chart documentation](installation/index.md).

 ## Introduction

 The `gitlab/gitlab` chart is the best way to operate GitLab on Kubernetes.
 This chart